geek-sup/vault/README.md

 > click on the link to sign up
 <img src="/images/signup.png" alt="Sigup Screen" width="300" height="200">

-Once you sign you will land in the home screen where it shows all your passwords.
+Once you signed in you will land in the home screen where it shows all your passwords.

 ### Home Screen